 Its not just the new employees who benefit from a structured onboarding process.
 Mentors involved feel more valuable to the organisation, create new acquaintances and become more actively involved in the evolution of workplace culture.

 Retention starts here: beyond the first day

-And the benefits go well beyond the first day for new hires – and for the organisation.
-Zynga is a great case study and one of the great examples of how new hire mentoring can impact organisational outcomes:
+The benefits go well beyond the first day for new hires – and for the organisation.
+Zynga is a great case study and an example of a successful new graduate program beginning with a weeklong (mentoring driven) onboarding bootcamp:

-‘Zynga wants their new grads to be challenged and integrated into the culture – but also wants their mentors to be challenged too through reverse mentoring, with fresh new employees bringing new ideas and an outside perspective.
-According to their website, both parties work together to innovate, learn from, and challenge one another in a dynamic and stimulating environment.’
-And their grad program begins with a weeklong, mentoring driven, onboarding bootcamp.
+‘Zynga wants their new grads to be challenged and integrated into the culture – but also wants their mentors to be challenged through reverse mentoring, with fresh new employees bringing new ideas and an outside perspective.
+Both parties work together to innovate, learn from, and challenge one another in a dynamic and stimulating environment’.

-These types of formalised practices create tangible workplace change.
-Think about the impact that a perpetual cycle of new hire onboarding will have on your workforce – where every new hire is grateful for their mentor, and every new hire eventually pays-it-back by becoming a mentor.
+These types of formalised practices create real, material changes in the workplace.
+Consider the impact a perpetual cycle of positive onboarding experiences for new hires can have on your workforce – where every new hire is grateful for their mentor, and in turn ‘pays it forward’ by later becoming a mentor themselves.